ambengers/eloquent-pdf/README.md

 }
 ```

-Then on your controller, just provide the collection name in which the PDF file will be associated with.
+Then on your controller, much like how you'd do on medialibrary, just provide the collection name in which the PDF file will be associated with.

 ``` php
 return app(PostPdf::class)